 The Right off the Bat (ROTB) project was angled toward the hallowed halls of Cooperstown this week.
 Since we have rescheduled for 2019 or probably into the 2020s, permit me (Evander), in this our 601st blog and with little else to do but count them, to consider baseball-by-the-numbers and its impact on a sport, on the major-league level, which is in revenue-and-national-interest decline if regular-season attendance and World Series-viewership figures are to be believed.
 (Attendance fell by more than three million: below seventy million for the first time since 2003.
 Already-dismal Series ratings plummeted 23 percent from 2017.)

-Before considering this jaw-dropping-numeric Decline of the West (or Western Divisions), here on numbers….
+Before considering this jaw-dropping numeric Decline of the West (or Western Divisions), here on numbers….

 But aren’t numbers informing an orderly cosmos exclusive markers of the predetermined?
 The predictable?
 The boring?
 Is reality solely expressible in rational (“ratio”) units?
-Whence lieth the elements of Mystery and Drama?
+Whence lieth the elements of Mystery and Shakespearean Drama?

 Did you know that for the first time ever eight teams lost 95 games?
 In contrast three won 100, and the Boston Red Sox set a franchise-hallowing record of 108.
 We have not seen this degree of quality-polarization since the 1950s, when perhaps three or four clubs dominated a decade and attendance fell off the (multiplication) table.

 Whence goeth the fun?